 8. Are there any grants to install renewable energies?

 There are currently no grants to install renewable energies but once they are installed there are some benefits.
-For any installation that creates electricity a household can access a feed in tariff (or FIT) and for any installation that creates heat a household can access a renewable heat incentive (or RHI).
+Unfortunately the Government have recently scrapped their feed in tariff scheme installations that create electricity but for any installation that creates heat a household can still access a renewable heat incentive (or RHI).

 9. What is the best setting to leave my night storage heaters on?

-Storage heaters usually have an ‘input’ and ‘output’ dial.
-The input dial determines how much energy is stored in the heater overnight and the output dial determines how much heat is release through the day.
+Older storage heaters usually have an ‘input’ and ‘output’ dial.
+The input dial determines how much energy is stored in the heater overnight and the output dial determines how much heat is released through the day.
 The higher the input dial the more energy will be stored and the higher the output dial the quicker it will be released.

 The output dial needs to be set to how much heat you want now and the input dial needs to be set for how much heat you want tomorrow.
 If the heater runs out of heat in the evening you may need to turn the input dial up or the output dial down.